zombieCraig/DartRPG/memory-bank/activeContext.md

 2. Restructuring the Move functionality into a more modular architecture (completed)
 3. Restructuring the Journal Entry Editor System into specialized components (completed)
 4. Restructuring the Quest Management System into specialized components (completed)
-5. Planning for future restructuring of the Location Graph System
+5. Restructuring the Location Graph System into specialized components (completed)
 6. Planning for future restructuring of the Character Management System
 7. Enhancing test coverage for restructured components
 8. Improving performance for complex journal entries and large datasets